helium/HIP/0032-split-dcs.md

 **No new rewards or price increase is happening here.
 The reward that would go to one guy in full before would now be equally split to all that could have handled the request well.
-If there is no other hotspot to begin with, then this changes nothing.**
+If there is no other Hotspot to begin with, then this changes nothing.**

 # Drawbacks